 You need to listen to your coach to learn the correct way on how to perform an exercise - check your pulse when you are running to keep it within a healthy level, do push-ups correctly to not harm your spine, stretch after every workout etc. Learn about healthy nutrition such as what products to avoid and which are more than welcomed to use in your diet.

 Quite often banks and people in the financial world tend to throw money at problems and hope that they are going to be fixed by someone else without any particular engagement.
-This tends to be a problem because money and a consultancy agency simply cannot solve your situation alone.
-Your consultant can teach, show great examples, and talk about best practices, but the actual heavy lifting is done by those who need it.
+This tends to be a problem because money and a UX consultancy agency simply cannot solve your situation alone.
+Your UX consultant can teach, show great examples, and talk about best practices in banking UX, but the actual heavy lifting is done by those who need it.

 8. BE PATIENT AND MOVE FORWARD